rng-guy/NFSMWBartender/README.md

 * Until HeavyStrategy 3 and LeaderStrategy spawns have left the pursuit, they can block new "Chasers" from spawning (but not the other way around).
 This is vanilla behaviour, as these spawns count toward the total number of cops loaded that the global cop-spawn limit (which only affects "Chasers") is compared against.
 This total is calculated across all active pursuits, meaning cops spawned in NPC pursuits can also affect how many "Chasers" may spawn in yours.

-* Pushing any global cop-spawn limit(s) beyond  8 requires the [NFSMW LimitAdjuster](https://zolika1351.pages.dev/mods/nfsmwlimitadjuster) (LA) mod by Zolika1351 to work properly.
+* Pushing any global cop-spawn limit beyond 8 requires the [NFSMW LimitAdjuster](https://zolika1351.pages.dev/mods/nfsmwlimitadjuster) (LA) mod by Zolika1351 to work properly.
 Without it, the game will start unloading models and assets because its default car loader cannot handle the workload of managing (potentially) dozens of vehicles.
 To make LA compatible with this mod, open its `NFSMWLimitAdjuster.ini` configuration file and disable *all* features in its `[Options]` section; this will fully unlock the spawn limit without forcing an infinite amount of cops to spawn.
 Note that LA is not perfectly stable either: It is prone to crashing in the first 30 seconds of the first pursuit in a play session, but will generally stay stable if it does not crash there.

 * All vehicles you specify in any of the spawn tables must each have the `CAR` class assigned to them in their `pvehicle` VltEd entry, either directly or through a parent entry.

 * Vehicles in "Roadblocks" spawn tables are not equally likely to spawn in every vehicle position of a given roadblock formation.
-This is because the game processes roadblock vehicles in a fixed, formation-dependent order, making it (e.g.) more likely for vehicles with low `count` and high `chance` values to spawn in any position(s) that happen to be processed first.
+This is because the game processes roadblock vehicles in a fixed, formation-dependent order, making it (e.g.) more likely for vehicles with low `count` and high `chance` values to spawn in any position that happens to be processed first.
 This does not apply to vehicles with `count` values of at least 5, as no roadblock contains more than 5 cars.

 * Rarely, cops that are not in "Roadblocks" spawn tables might still show up in roadblocks.
 This is a vanilla bug; it usually happens when the game attempts to spawn a "Chaser" while it is processing a roadblock request, causing it to place the wrong car in the requested roadblock.
 This bug is not restricted to cop spawns: if the stars align, it can also happen with traffic.

-* The "Events" spawn tables do *not* apply to the scripted patrols that spawn in any of the prologue D-Day races; those spawns are special and a real hassle to deal with, even among event spawns.
+* The "Events" spawn tables do *not* apply to the scripted patrols that spawn in any of the prologue D-Day events; those spawns are special and a real hassle to deal with, even among event spawns.

 * The "Events" spawn tables do *not* apply to the very first scripted, pre-generated cop that spawns in a given event; instead, this first cop is always of the type specified in the event's `CopSpawnType` VltEd parameter.
 This is because the game requests this vehicle before it has loaded any pursuit or Heat level information, making it impossible for the mod to know which spawn table to use to replace it.
-This vehicle, however, is still properly accounted for in `count` calculations for any subsequent vehicle spawn(s).
+This vehicle, however, is still properly accounted for in `count` calculations for any following vehicle spawns.

 * `count` values in "Roadblocks" and "Events" spawn tables are ignored whenever the game requests more vehicles in total than these values would allow: When all their `count` values have been exhausted for a given roadblock / event, every vehicle in the relevant table may spawn without restriction until the next roadblock / event begins.

 * Making Heat transitions very fast (`0x80deb840` VltEd parameter(s) set to < 5 seconds) can cause a mix of cops from more than one "Events" spawn table to appear in events that feature scripted, pre-generated cops.
 This happens because, depending on your loading times, the game might update the Heat level as it requests those spawns.
 If you want to keep fast transitions, you can avoid this issue by setting the event's `ForceHeatLevel` VltEd parameter to the target Heat level.

+* There are two kinds of patrol spawns: free patrols that spawn when there is no active pursuit, and searching patrols that spawn in pursuits when you are in Cooldown mode.
+The free patrols are overwritten by the "Patrols" spawn table, and the searching patrols are taken from the "Chasers" table.
+For both patrol types, the `NumPatrolCars` VltEd parameter controls how many cars may spawn at any given time; free patrol spawns ignore the global cop-spawn limit, while searching patrol spawns ignore the remaining engagement count (but not the global limit).
+All of this is vanilla behaviour, which is why you should not set high `NumPatrolCars` values.

 &nbsp;